-Bundesliga: List of all winners
+Bundesliga: List of all winners in history

 Bayern Munich have been the most dominant club in Germany

 The Bundesliga is the top division in German football that is organised every season.
-18 teams participate in the competition and play 34 matches each.
+18 clubs participate in the competition and play 34 matches each.
 The team that finishes at the top of the table is declared the winner.

 The bottom two teams in the league table get relegated and the team third-bottom has to go through a relegation play-off round.
 Two teams from the second division are promoted to the Bundesliga.